PaimaStudios/paima-engine/documentation/paimaConcise.md

 // If in between, insert in the specified position, and move the previous value in said position +1. insertValue(position: num, value: string, stateIdentifier?: bool);

+// Adds an array of values.
+// Each element in the array is required to be a tuple which includes the state identifier boolean. addValues([(value: string, stateIdentifier: bool)]);

 // Returns the number of values currently in the builder. valueCount() -> num;

+// Builds a concisely encoded string following the version specified on initialization,
+// which is thereafter compressed and converted into hex (ready to be posted on-chain). build() -> string;

+// Builds an uncompressed UTF-8 concisely encoded string following the version specified on initialization. buildUncompressed() -> string;

 ```